Nereuxofficial/duckblog/content/posts/nanomq-double-free/index.md

 You can find the full results [here](/static/broker_benchmarks.html).
 # How can this be prevented?
 There are many methods to avoid this bug:
-- Use an Adress Sanitizer(ASAN) to detect the double free(not reliable)
+- Use an Adress Sanitizer(ASAN) to detect memory management errors(not reliable)
 - Have an extensive Fuzzing setup(also not reliable)
 - Use a safe subset of C
 - Use a safe language